 A credential is a public trust product.
 Its value depends entirely on the confidence that candidates, employers, and regulators have in the soundness of the decision.
 AI can sharpen that confidence when it is governed well.
 It can erode it overnight when it is not.

 The EU AI Act is not asking credentialing bodies to do anything that good practice did not already suggest.
 It is formalising expectations that the market was already moving toward.
-The organisations that move first will have an audit pack ready when buyers and regulators ask for one.
-The organisations that wait will find themselves explaining gaps under pressure.
+The organisations that use the deferral window will have an audit pack ready when buyers and regulators ask for one.
+The organisations that treat it as a reprieve will find themselves explaining gaps under pressure, in a market that has had sixteen more months to raise its expectations.

-If you are unsure where your programme sits on this curve, the most useful thing you can do this quarter is build the AI register and assign the owner.
+If you are unsure where your programme sits on this curve, the most useful thing you can do this quarter is build the AI register, with its role and classification fields, and assign the owner.
 Everything else follows from those two decisions.
 The companion articles on the AERA, APA, and NCME Testing Standards and on design-led integrity drawing on Ofqual and JCQ walk through the parallel work on validity evidence and assessment integrity.

 Ready to make your AI use audit-ready under the EU AI Act?